 For measuring photosynthesis activity in microalgae, dissolved O2 are used; the resulting value is greater than the values obtained under the equilibrium condition of air.
-Disactivity (73, 74).
-Moreover, the value of pH has a powerful against with CO2 help rubisco for fixing CO2.
-The concentraimpact on the growth of cells and the level of optimum or tions of O_2 and CO_2 determines the process of photosynthetolerating level are species-dependent.
-The optimum pH is sis (carboxylation) and photorespiration (oxygenation). in the range between 6-8.3 which is neutral to slightly alka- Low ratio level of O_2 /CO2 diminish the photosynthetic rate line (75-79).
+Disimpact on the growth of cells and the level of optimum or tions of $O_2$ and $CO_2$ determines the process of photosynthetolerating level are species-dependent.
+The optimum pH is sis (carboxylation) and photorespiration (oxygenation). in the range between 6-8.3 which is neutral to slightly alka- Low ratio level of $O_2$ /CO2 diminish the photosynthetic rate line (75-79).
 Growth takes place, there will be equilibrium in micro algae.
-Thus, CO_2 fixation favours photorespiration CO_2 release (58).
+Thus, $CO_2$ fixation favours photorespiration $CO_2$ release (58).